salvatore-trimarchi/tic-tac-toe/README.md

 # Tic Tac Toe

-This is a single page application, based on Vue CLI.
+This is a single page application, based on Vue.js (Vue CLI).

 Once downloaded in a local folder, it is available within a local server environment (such as MAMP, WAMP, XAMPP).